brandur/sorg/content/fragments/gadgets-and-chains.md

 to get input to a sink gadget, they've effectively found a way to own the box.

 {{Figure "Child processes transitioning from mostly shared memory to mostly copied as they mature."
-(ImgSrcAndAlt "/assets/images/fragments/gadgets-and-chains/gadgets-and-chains.svg" "Child processes transitioning from mostly shared memory to mostly copied as they mature.")}}
+(ImgSrcAndAltAndClass "/assets/images/fragments/gadgets-and-chains/gadgets-and-chains.svg" "Child processes transitioning from mostly shared memory to mostly copied as they mature." "overflowing")}}

 Here's a basic example of a Java gadget chain in action (lifted more-or-less unchanged from [the talk][talk]):